-We must proceed with our public works and civic development. must move from plans on the engineer's drafting boards to construction in the streets on the grade separation program and the Washington Avenue viaduct.
+I offer you a call to action-a call to community service.
+The next two years will find us bending our efforts towards the improvement and modernization of our government.
+This we must have the courage and the willingness to do.
+We must exercise restraint and prudence in our city financial policy and develop a long-range program for the improvement of our tax structure and our budget and fiscal control.
+We must proceed with our public works and civic development.
+We must move from plans on the engineer's drafting boards to construction in the streets on the grade separation program and the Washington Avenue viaduct.
 We must utilize the new state legislation which gives us the opportunity to promote projects leading to the solution of parking and traffic in our business district.
-We must fundamentally attack our emergency and long-range housing program through the establishing of a Municipal Housing Authority -- an agency with power to act in emergency veterans housing, low-rent housing for low-income groups, slum clearance and urban redevelopment.
-We must strengthen and expand our programs for the prevention and control of juvenile delinquency, and the prevision of whe leisure time and recreational facilities.
+We must fundamentally attack our emergency and long-range housing program through the establishing of a Municipal Housing Authority-an agency with power to act in emergency veterans housing, low-rent housing for low-income groups, slum clearance and urban redevelopment.
+We must strengthen and expand our programs for the prevention and control of juvenile delinquency and the provision of wholesome leisure time and recreational facilities.
 We must pledge unceasing effort to the expansion and improvement of our educational, park, and recreational facilities.
 We must have the courage to carry out in full, or in part, the major recommendations of the Public Administration Service reports on our administrative departments.
 Together we must work and cooperate in the dedication of our efforts and our resources to continue the progress which has been made in our programs of public health, human relations, law enforcement, and the care for the dependent and the aged.